 I threw it all in a large mixing bowl and lightly tossed the ingredients together.
 Then I realized I had leftover cojita cheese in the fridge that I could add for a little saltiness, so I had to go ALL the way back to grab that (it's all of three feet, but you need to remember I was a slug).

-I love this salad.
-I had it at a restaurant once where they had omitted the blackberries, but added honey – it was amazing.
-I didn’t add honey this time around because I wasn’t really looking to add any sweetness to the watermelon.
-I happened to get one that was pretty sweet to begin with, so I'd recommend tasting a piece before adding honey to it so that you don't end up with too much sweetness – that would kill the whole point of this being refreshing!
+I happened to get a watermelon that was pretty sweet to begin with, so I'd recommend tasting a piece before adding honey to it so that you don't end up with too much sweetness – that would kill the whole point of this being refreshing!

 - Place watermelon, blackberries, cheese and mint in a large bowl and gently toss to combine.2 cups (288 g) fresh blackberries2 tablespoons Cotija cheese1 Tablespoon fresh mint leaves